nicklockwood/GLView/README.md

     gzip {image_file}

-To individually gzip a folder of PVR images, you can use the following command:
+To individually gzip a folder of PVR images, CD to the image folder, then you can use the following command:

-    find {image_directory} -name \*.pvr | sed 's/\.pvr//g' | xargs -I % -n 1  gzip %.pvr
+    find ./ -name \*.pvr | sed 's/\.pvr//g' | xargs -I % -n 1  gzip %.pvr

 You can load the zipped images by including the GZIP library in your project (https://github.com/nicklockwood/Gzip).
 The GLImage class will automatically detect the presence of the GZIP library and unzip the images when loading them.